Generally covariant quantum mechanics: Basic examples

 \subsection{The compact Lie group case}

 This has the merit, as for the compact real form of any complex semisimple Lie group $G$, of a trivial tangent bundle allowing calculations to be written at a Lie algebra level.
-Here $\CD(G)=C^\infty(G)\rtimes U(g)$ where the Lie algebra $g$ of $G$ acts by left-invariant vector fields.
+Here $\CD(G)=C^\infty(G)\rtimes U(\cg)$ where the Lie algebra $\cg$ of $G$ acts by left-invariant vector fields.
+This is because, on a Lie group, one has a global basis of left-invariant vector fields which by themselves generate $U(\cg)$.
+Any polynomial of functions and vector fields can be considered equivalently as a polynomial in functions and the basis of left-invariant vector fields by moving all coefficients to the left using the commutation relations.

 We start with the algebra generated by the functions and its centrally extended differential calculus.
-This has generators $e^a$ for the anti-hermitian basis of 1-forms over the algebra with dual basis $\del_a$ of left-invariant vector fields.
-The real structure constants are defined by the Lie bracket $[\del_a,\del_b]_g=c_{ab}{}^c\del_c$ and the Killing form metric up to a normalisation is $g^{ab}:=(e^a,e^b)$ which in the compact case is {\em negative} definite in this basis.
+This has generators $e^a$ for the anti-Hermitian basis of 1-forms over the algebra with dual basis $\del_a$ of left-invariant vector fields.
+The real structure constants are defined by the Lie bracket $[\del_a,\del_b]_g=c_{ab}{}^c\del_c$ and the Killing form, which in the compact case is {\em negative} definite in this basis.
+We take the metric $g^{ab}=(e^a,e^b)$ as given by this up to a normalisation.
 We also have $e^{a\#}=(e^a,\ )=g^{ab}\del_b$ to convert a 1-form to a vector field.
 Ad-invariance of the metric and its (more usual) inverse are respectively

 The calculus has form-function relations